 Medicare audits are performed for a variety of reasons, including the potential to discover fraudulent practices and/or theft in relation to Medicare fraud.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, Medicare fraud offenses by both federal and state authorities.
-His experience and knowledge serve as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

-For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.
+For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

-Federal medicare fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS, and the Department of Justice.
+Federal medicare fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS, and Department of Justice.
 Some common federal statutes criminalizing Medicare fraud include:

 18 USC Sec.
 1347 –

 (a) Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice –

 (1) to defraud any health care benefit program; or

 (2) to obtain, by means of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health care benefit program, in connection with the delivery of or payment for health care benefits, items, or services, shall be fined under this title or imprisoned not more than 10 years, or both.
 If the violation results in serious bodily injury (as defined in section 1365 of this title), such person shall be fined under this title or imprisoned not more than 20 years, or both; and if the violation results in death, such person shall be fined under this title, or imprisoned for any term of years or for life, or both.